 - Combine the black rice and 1 cup of water in a medium saucepan and bring to a boil.
 Reduce heat and simmer, covered, until all the water is absorbed, about 30 minutes.
 Let cool.

 - Place the baby spinach into the work bowl of a food processor and pulse a few times until roughly chopped.
 Add the cooked rice along with the remaining ingredients (except the avocado oil) and process until the mixture is well combined.

 - Shape into 5 patties about 5½ ounces each and freeze.

-- Pan fry the frozen burgers in avocado oil over medium heat for 5-7 minutes per side.
+- Pan fry the frozen burgers in avocado oil over medium high heat for 5-7 minutes per side.